rumanzo/bt2qbt/README.md

                         --search='/mnt/olddisk/workstorrents'
   -r, --replace=        Replace paths.
                         Delimiter for from/to is comma - ,
-                        Example: -r "D:\films,/home/user/films" -r "\,/"
+                        Example: -r "D:\films,/home/user/films" -r
-                        If you use path separator different from you system, declare it mannually
+                        "D:\music,/home/user/music"

-      --sep=            Default path separator that will use in all paths (default: \)
+      --sep=            Default path separator that will use in all paths.
+You may need use this flag if you migrating from windows to linux in some cases (default: \)

 Help Options:
   -h, --help            Show this help message